LavishKothari/learning_notes/DS_and_Algo/README.md

 ```
 _________________________________

-## Printing all lexicographic permutations of String: non-recursive
+## Printing all lexicographic permutations of String (non-recursive)
 _________________________________

 ## Finding all the sub-sets of a given set (Power-set) - Recursive